Documentation Index

 Overview

-Custom rules let you define security policies in natural language that ZeroPath evaluates during every scan.
+Custom rules let you define security policies in natural language that ZeroPath evaluates during full scans across your selected repositories.
 Instead of writing complex pattern-matching rules, describe what you want to check and ZeroPath’s AI applies it across your codebase.Creating Rules

 From the Dashboard

-- Navigate to Rules in the ZeroPath dashboard.
+- Navigate to Rules in the ZeroPath dashboard and select the Custom Rules tab.

-- “Database queries must use parameterized statements, never string concatenation”
+- “Check that all database queries use parameterized queries instead of string concatenation”

 - Save the rule.